-Mastocytosis is the term for a diverse group of conditions where a single (or clonal) population of mast cells accumulates in one or more tissues, for example skin, bone marrow, liver, spleen, gastrointestinal tract and lymph nodes.
+Mastocytosis is a diverse group of disorders characterised by the expansion and accumulation of mast cells in one or more organ systems.
+It can affect the skin, bone marrow, liver, spleen, gastrointestinal tract, or lymph nodes.

 What is the cause of mastocytosis?

 Mastocytosis is caused by a mutation of the KIT gene on the 4q12 chromosome.
 This results in too many mast cells being produced.

 Mast cells contain chemicals that mediate inflammation (eg, via histamine, leukotriene C4, prostaglandins, tryptase, TNFα, and IL-8).
 Upon activation, mast cells release these mediators, resulting in localised itching, swelling, redness and sometimes blistering of the skin.
 This can be a normal reaction; for example, to insect bites.
 However, in mastocytosis, this process becomes uncontrolled.